Reducing Data Security Issues in eLearning App Development?

 Avoiding Data Leakages

-An educational app contains all the important information of a user, and having data leakage should be avoided as a user’s privacy cannot be compromised.
+An educational app contains all of a user’s important information.
+Data leakage must be avoided to ensure the user’s privacy remains uncompromised.
 Anybody with access to the app’s analytics can misuse end-user details, so while developing a custom mobile application for eLearning, developers should integrate standardized APIs for analytics.

 Data leakages happen due to the storage of critical data at locations that are not secure or stored on an easily accessible device or app.
 The result is a breach of user privacy that leads to the unauthorized use of data.
 Leakage of data happens due to negligence in the security of the framework or bugs in an application.
 Unintended data leakages can be prevented by monitoring leakage points like cache, login, browser cookie objects, and more.